litmuschaos/v1-litmus-docs/docs/chaostoolkit-aws-ec2-terminate.md

 </table>

 ## Prerequisites
-- Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
+- Ensure that the Litmus ChaosOperator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)
 - Ensure that the `aws-ec2-terminate` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace.
 If not, install from [here](https://hub.litmuschaos.io/api/chaos/master?file=charts/kube-aws/k8-aws-ec2-terminate/experiment.yaml)
 - Ensure you have nginx default application setup on default namespace ( if you are using specific namespace please execute below on that namespace)